 What do you need to apply for food stamps?

 The first thing you should do is get your documents together.
-You have to give exact numbers for how much you make and for your ID, so you should get your documents ready as soon as you can.
+You have to give exact numbers for how much you make and for your ID, so you should get your documents ready before you apply.

 Some of the most important documents you should have ready are: